Canon T5 vs Panasonic FZ200

 It is notable that the FZ200 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T5 does not feature such a mic input.

-Both the T5 and the FZ200 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the FZ200 have been discontinued, but can regularly be found used on ebay.
 The FZ200 was replaced by the Panasonic FZ300, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T5 and FZ200 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Panasonic FZ200 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T5 and the Panasonic FZ200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.